BSI-Bund/secvisogram/DEVELOPMENT.md

 - Run `npm run build`
 - Deploy the content of the `app/dist` folder to a webserver
-- Configure SSL and HTTP headers according to the template (see nginx)
+- Configure TLS and HTTP headers according to the template (see nginx)

 ### Deploy to production using nginx